Thomascountz/thomascountz/_drafts/2023-07-30-low-poly-image-generation.md

 These algorithms are used for a wide variety of tasks: from optimizing neural network parameters, evolving mechanical structures, simulating protein folding, and even generating art!

-Today, we will use one such algorithm to create a low-poly version of the Ruby logo.
+Today, we will use one such algorithm to create a low-poly version of the Ruby logo, using Ruby[^why_ruby].

+[^why_ruby]: For academic study, we use a language like Python or Julia or R. For production, we use a language like C++ or Rust.
+But, for _fun_?
+For fun, we use Ruby.

 <div style="text-align:center">
   <img style="border: 1px solid gray; padding: 20px" src="/assets/images/low_poly_image_generation/ruby_logo_result.png" />
-  <figcaption>Result of 5000 generations of evolving a low-poly representation of the Ruby logo.</figcaption>
+  <figcaption>Result of over 6000 generations of evolving a low-poly representation of the Ruby logo.</figcaption>
 </div>

 In this post, we're going to be using the [petri_dish_lab](https://github.com/thomascountz/petri_dish) gem for the task of _image reconstruction_.
 Image reconstruction is a great example to use because we'll be able to visualize the evolutionary process working over time.